 Is savings account interest taxable?

 Yes.
-Technically, all savings account interest is taxable, but this only applies to interest earned that is greater than $10 so this is usually only applicable for high yield savings accounts.
+Technically, all savings account interest is taxable, but this only applies to interest earned that is greater than $10, which is usually only applicable for high yield savings accounts.